Steve in the Breakfast Room of B&BRome4U - Our Home in Rome!

 Around the perimeter of the Pine Cone Courtyard there were large signs depicting the paintings inside the Sistine Chapel.
 As guides are not allowed in the chapel to ensure noise is kept to a minimum we were given a full "tour" of the Chapel using the pictures as a guide.

 The Last Judgement takes up one entire wall of the Sistine Chapel and is immaculate in detail.
-The ceiling of the Sistine Chapel is amazing and this image can't possibly capture the reality of the detail and its immense size

 The tour itself was fantastic and lasted for about two and a half hours.
 We saw amazing sculptures, paintings, tapestries with all the ceilings painted or sculpted so intricately with gold leaf and sculptures amidst the fresco paintings above.
 There was so much to see you couldn't take it all in and would really need about a week to see everything.